 What we like and what we don’t like

-Like any lending option, there are some good points and some points that might not work for all situations.
+Like any lending option, there are some good points and some drawbacks that might not make it ideal for all situations.

 What we like

-- A way to generate buzz for your business: Since you are working to get funding from other lenders, including friends and family, it can be a good way to get the word out about your new business venture.
+A way to generate buzz for your business: You have to work to get funding from individuals, including friends and family.
+It can be a good way to get the word out about your new business venture.

-- 0 percent interest and no fees: The 0 percent interest is a massive perk, as even the best startup business loans typically have at least 5 percent interest — and it’s often much higher.
-No fees is also a perk, as just origination fees can run 1 to 5 percent for other business loan types.
+0 percent APR and no fees: The 0 percent APR is a massive perk, as even the best startup business loans typically have at least 5 percent interest — or often much higher.
+No fees is also a perk, since just origination fees can run from 1 to 5 percent for other business loans.

 What we don’t like

-- Microloans may not be enough funding: These microloans go up to $15,000, which is perfect for smaller ventures just trying to get off the ground or expand a bit.
-But larger enterprises will likely need to look elsewhere.
+Microloans may not be enough funding: These microloans go up to $15,000, which is perfect for smaller ventures trying to get off the ground or expand a bit.
+But larger enterprises may need to look elsewhere.